 “Congratulations!
 You have just won 30 million euros – follow the link to grab it!”, said the message I received last week.
-Honestly, it was too much to be true.
+Honestly, it was too much to be true, it was in fact a phishing attack.
 However, manipulation of human emotions is what cyber attackers do.
 Methods they use are borrowed from practical psychology and relate to social engineering.
 Playing with human feelings, fears and reflexes allows cyber criminals to gain access to the information they look for.

 When creating phishing email messages, attackers have two main goals: gain the user’s password or try to force a certain file download.
 Unfortunately, the level of user awareness about modern cyber threats is still rather low.
 In this post I will describe the basic techniques to help you recognize a trap.